Rianhussein/madbils/README.md

 A game using python which uses string concantention..

 ## How to use
- clone it to your local machinw using the git command
+ clone it to your local machine using the git command